 TANJAzz: le Festival de Jazz de Tanger TANJAzz is an annual festival of jazz music in Tangier, Morocco, with performances and concerts in the Palais des Institutions Italiennes (Palais Moulay Hafid).
-The 14th Tangier Jazz Festival was held from September 18–22, 2013.
+The 15th Tangier Jazz Festival will be held from September 10–14, 2014.

 BOOK SHOPS IN TANGIERThis legendary Tangier book store was established in 1949 and is now owned by Pierre Bergé.
 The shop offers a wide selection of books in French, Spanish, English and Arabic.
 Librairie des Colonnes has undergone major renovation and reopened on December 16, 2010.
 Librairie des Colonnes also has regular programs of meetings, lectures and book signings by various authors.
 Address: 54, Boulevard Pasteur; Tanger, Maroc.
 Téléphone: 05.39.93.69.55